Updated in March 2019

 Under each key contribution area, it is important to identify long-term and short-term goals, along with an action plan around how they will be achieved.
 Goals can be weighted to identify priorities.
 Discuss specific details related to how progress against goals will be evaluated.
 Next steps include determining any obstacles that would stand in the way of these goals being achieved.
-If an obstacle is knowledge, skills or behavior–a plan should be developed to overcome, i.e.; training, mentoring, etc.
+If an obstacle is knowledge, skills or behavior – a plan should be developed to overcome, i.e. training, mentoring, etc.

-3. Ensure an Ongoing Process
+3. Create an Ongoing Process

 4. Improve Productivity Through Better Goal Management

 Goal progress discussions, along with all performance feedback, should be delivered with respect and should be objective and supportive.
 Specific examples provide clarity and help the employee focus on future improvements.
-It is crucial that the manager listens to the employee's perspective and incorporates the employee's observations into future plans– the employee often experiences roadblocks the manager may not see.
+It is crucial that the manager listens to the employee's perspective and incorporates the employee's observations into future plans – the employee often experiences roadblocks the manager may not see.

-5. Gather Information From a Number of Sources
+5. Gather Information from Multiple Sources

 Gathering performance information from a variety of sources increases objectivity and ensures all factors impacting performance are considered.
 This information should include objective data like sales reports, call records or deadline reports.
 Other valuable information includes: feedback from others, results of personal observation, documentation of ongoing dialogue, records of any external or environmental factors impacting performance.
 Many reviews also include an employee self-evaluation.
 Other documents that help define performance objectives include: past performance appraisals, current departmental and organizational objectives and documented standards related to career goals.